by Jonathan Burt

 Rat, copiously illustrated, focuses on the cultural history of rats, all rat species, worldwide.
 The emphasis, however, is on Norway rats.
 Among other themes, Burt explores how the behavior of rats has influenced human concepts of hell.

-Rats looks in depth at the Norway rats of Edens Alley, Manhattan, just a few blocks from the site of the World Trade Center, both before and after the terrorist attacks of September 11, 2001.
+Rats looks in depth at the Norway rats of Edens Alley, Manhattan, just a few blocks from the site of the World Trade Center, studying the rats both before and after the terrorist attacks of September 11, 2001.

 Both Burt and Sullivan acknowledge ambivalence about their topic.
 Both seem to admire rat intelligence, and the ability of rats to thrive almost anywhere.
 Yet both Burt and Sullivan stop well short of defending rats.
 Scarcely anyone defends rats, who carry leptospirosis and bubonic plague, among other deadly diseases, and are nearly as destructive to human food storage now as they were 4,500 years ago, when the Sphinx was young.